senducusin/spiral_abyss/README.md

 15. Players must submit progress screenshots/videos as proof of completion.
 16. If the winner completes the first objective at least 10 days before the tournament's end date, they may choose to convert their prize into a cash reward (16,000.00 Pesos).
 17. Participants found purchasing or assisting in purchasing the Blessing of the Welkin Moon or Genesis Crystals for other participants in an attempt to disqualify them will be disqualified.
-18. If a winner is already declared, in addition to perfecting all the chambers of the Spiral Abyss, all remaining players must compete to achieve the shortest time possible to perfect the Abyss floors.
+18. If a winner is already declared, all remaining players must compete to achieve the shortest time possible to perfect the Abyss floors.
 The total time will be calculated starting from the end of Floor 9 Chamber 1 up to Floor 12 Chamber 3.
 Players must present screenshots of their best time using the Hoyolab app.
 Any run from Spiral Abyss version 4.7 or later is valid.

+## Penalty
+This rule applies exclusively to Rule #18.
+For each chamber not reached by the participant, 10 minutes will be added to their total computed run time.

 ## Objectives
 1. Complete the Spiral Abyss with 3 stars in all chambers on all floors.